Kosha: Manomaya kosha

 Manomaya means composed of manas or mind.
 The mind, along with the five sensory organs, is said to constitute the manomaya kosa.
 The manomaya kosa, or "mind-sheath" is said more truly to approximate to personhood than annamaya kosa and pranamaya kosha.
 It is the cause of diversity, of I and mine.
-Adi Shankara likens it to clouds that are brought in by the wind and again driven away by the same agency.
+Adi Shankara links it to clouds that are brought in by the wind and again driven away by the same agency.
 Similarly, man's bondage is caused by the mind, and liberation, too, is caused by that alone.

 Manomayakosha belongs to the Suksma sarira.
 It is the "self" having Pranamayakosha as its body.
 The organs of knowledge and the mind form this kosha which is the cause of the sense of the "I" and of the "mine" and of the varying conceptions.
 It creates difference of names etc., because organs of knowledge are dependent on and determined by the mind which is of the nature of determination and doubt.
 It is powerful because bondage and liberation depend on the mind which producing attachment binds a person and which by creating aversion for them liberates them from that self-made bondage.
 It pervades the Pranamayakosha.
 It is the sacrificial fire, the five organs are the priests who pour into this fire the oblations of sense-objects, which fire fuelled by various vasanas burns out the world created and expanded by the mind that when fouled by rajas ("projection") and tamas ("concealment") superimposes the samsara but when free of rajas and tamas can bring about the state of being established in Brahman.